kundajelab/atac_dnase_pipelines/bds/README.md

 ### Parameters from command line arguments

-For any parameters not defined in cmd. line arguments, default value will be used.
+For any parameters not defined in command line arguments, default value will be used.
 The following command will show help for all command line arguments.

 ```
-$bds pipeline.bds -h
+$bds ./conf_general.bds -h

 	-c <string>       : Configuration file path (if not specified, define parameters in command line argument).